nuwa-protocol/NIPs/NIPs/nip-4.md

     *   Either party can initiate closure by sending a `ChannelCloseRequest` containing the latest mutually signed channel state.
     *   The other party acknowledges with `ChannelCloseConfirmation`.
     *   The party initiating closure (or a pre-agreed party) submits the final mutually signed state to the on-chain channel contract for settlement.
 Dispute mechanisms (e.g., challenge periods) apply if there are disagreements or non-cooperation, relying on the on-chain contract logic.

-All messages exchanged within this protocol **must** be authenticated using the A2A authentication mechanism defined in NIP-2, where the `message.parts` would contain the specific payment protocol messages defined below.

 ### Message Types